qa-m2sys/Redmine-QA-Assistant/README.md

 # QA Assistant for Redmine

-A lightweight helper that streamlines bug reporting on `https://redmine.kernello.com`.
-It adds a floating panel that lets QA engineers jump straight to a project's **New Bug** form, auto-fills a consistent bug template (tracker, status, priority, assignee and description), and offers handy copy/clear tools — all without touching Redmine's markup.
+A lightweight helper that streamlines **issue reporting** on `https://redmine.kernello.com` for both **QA engineers and developers**.
+It adds a floating panel that lets you jump straight to a project's **New issue** form for any tracker (**Bug, Feature, Task, User story, Test case** or **Suggestion**), auto-fills a consistent **per-tracker** template (tracker, status, priority, assignee and description), optionally uses **OpenAI** to turn rough notes into a fully structured report, and offers handy copy/clear tools — all without touching Redmine's markup.

+The same panel also runs on the app under test, `https://dev.cloudapper.com`, as a **launcher**: pick a tracker + project and it opens the matching Redmine New-issue form in a new tab — so you can report or open a board without ever leaving the app you're testing.

 It ships in **two interchangeable forms** so you can use whichever fits your setup: